sergio-aguiar/CobblemonChallenges/README.md

 2. **Defining Individual Challenges**
    Each challenge is listed under **`challenges`**, with unique identifiers as the key.

+    - **`display-name`**: Text shown in challenge completion/expiration/refresh messages.
+Default to the challenge name/id if missing.
     - **`needs-selection`**: If `true`, the player must manually start the challenge by clicking the itemstack.
     - **`time-limit`**: Duration for the challenge, formatted as `30d24h60m60s` (days, hours, minutes, seconds).
     - **`description`**: Text shown in the GUI and completion messages.